Coronavirus (COVID-19) Resource Center

 Where can I get vaccinated?

-Use this webpage to help residents age 16 and older get the vaccine at a number of free locations around Jefferson County.
+Use this webpage to help residents get the vaccine at a number of free locations around Jefferson County.

 Colorado Department of Public Health and Environment continually updates vaccine locations and links -- scroll through retailers, community vaccination sites and county-specific vaccination locations.

 VaccineFinder can help you find available vaccination appointments at locations near you.

 Colorado COVID-19 Vaccine Spotter is a tool to help you track down vaccine appointments at Colorado pharmacies.